mcgilldinglab/DTPSP/README.md

 These steps ensure reproducibility of the findings described in this work.

 ## API Documentation
+An exntensive API for DTPSP is under development.

 ## License
 This project is licensed under the GNU General Public License.
 See the `LICENSE` file for more details.